jameskimmel/ZFS/security/infosec companies.md

-At the Enigma 2017 conference this week, the chief technical director of GCHQ's National Cyber Security Centre has rebuked infosec companies for spreading fear, uncertainty and doubt about hackers to sell products.
+At the Enigma 2017 conference, the chief technical director of GCHQ's National Cyber Security Centre has rebuked infosec companies for spreading fear, uncertainty and doubt about hackers to sell products.

 “We are allowing massively incentivised companies to define the public perception of the problem,” he said.